Where Small Service Businesses Should Start with AI

 - the process already exists but is not well supported

-This is why admin workflows, follow-ups, onboarding, and internal documentation are such good places to start.
+This is why admin workflows, follow-ups, onboarding, quote responses, and internal documentation are such good places to start.

 Avoid the full transformation trap

-If the first AI project requires a major platform migration, a new operational model, or heavy custom software, the odds of momentum dropping are high.
+If the first AI project requires a major platform migration, a new operating model, or heavy custom software, the odds of momentum dropping are high.

 Small businesses benefit more from systems that can be adopted inside current tools and habits.